balderdashy/sails-docs/Database-Support.md

 > _Note: You are viewing the Sails.js v0.9.0 documentation.
 If you're looking for information on v0.8.x, please visit [here](http://08x.sailsjs.org)._

-The Sails community supports the following databases out of the box:
+Sails uses [Waterline](https://github.com/balderdashy/waterline) as its ORM, and supports all databases which have waterline adapters:

 ## Supported Data Adapters: